 You can create protocols for many different scenarios, but these are some common examples:

 Also, if you want your sales reps to send cold emails or follow-up emails, you can create templates so they only need to fill in the blanks.

 In addition to creating clear protocols, the better you define your objectives – and how your employees can achieve them – the better your results will be.
-Enable your overseas employees to give better sales pitches by letting them know exactly what you expect from them and how they can do it.
+Enable your overseas agents to give better sales pitches by letting them know exactly what you expect from them and how they can do it.

-Setting up an overseas call center can seem like a daunting and expensive task.
+Setting up an overseas outbound call center can seem like a daunting and expensive task.
 But once you know what it really entails, you’ll realize it can be well worth it.

-Getting started requires an initial investment to train your employees and provide them with gear before they can start working.
+Getting started requires an initial investment to train your agents and provide them with gear before they can start working.
 But over time, you save a lot of money compared to creating an in-house sales team since you don’t need to provide an office and salaries are much cheaper overseas.

 An outbound call center may be exactly what you need to boost sales for a minimal cost.

 Have you ever set up an overseas outbound call center services?
 What are some big challenges you faced?
 Let us know in the comments below!